jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 $$C_T = \frac{P_{CO_2} K_H}{\alpha_0}$$

-We plot the results onto the same plot as the results for ANC of the lake under closed system for comparison in Figure 5.
+We plotted the results onto the same plot as the results for ANC of the lake under closed system for comparison in Figure 5.

 ![ANC Open](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCopen.png)